adinaamzarescu/Mini-LibC/README.md

 is created and memory will be allocated to that pointer.

-Then the contents of the old pointer will be copied to teh new one and the old memory block will be removed from the list.
+Then the contents of the old pointer will be copied to the new one and the old memory block will be removed from the list.

-The new pmemory block will be added to the list and the old pointer will be freed.
+The new memory block will be added to the list and the old pointer will be freed.